Gaj Yatra: Elephant Corridor Preservation - India

 Do all elephants have tusks?

 Both male and female African elephants have tusks, but only male Asian elephants have tusks.
-These tusks are used as tools for digging, gathering food, and defense against predators.
+These tusks are used to dig, gather food, and defend against predators.

 Elephant tusks are highly prized in the ivory trade, resulting in illegal elephant poaching.
 When a poacher targets an elephant for its tusks, it is typically killed.
-IFAW is working in Asia and Africa to reduce market supply and consumer demand for elephant ivory where it is highest.
+IFAW is working in Asia and Africa to reduce market supply and consumer demand for elephant ivory.

 Are elephants afraid of mice?